Taofeecoh/google_drive_API/README.md

 * 🔄 Tasks communicate with each other via Airflow XCom

 **📌 Tech Stack:  Python3.12 | Apache Airflow | Docker | Boto3 | Google Drive API | Boto3**

+A functional lightweight ETL pipeline that connects to Google Drive API, extracts data from a freqeuntly updated spreadsheet, applies layers of transformations methods and loads the data into Aamzon S3 bucket.
+This project is orchestrated with Airflow for daily automation.

 ## 📁 Project Structure